jcallaham/jcallaham.github.io/_posts/2023-12-12-custom-adjoints.md

 #### Static vs dynamic data

-We'll often write and/or implement functions using a number of variables, not all of which are really "inputs" in the mathematical sense.
+We'll often write and/or implement functions using a number of variables, not all of which are really "inputs".
 For example, if we write a function $f(x) = ax$, then the variable $a$ is neither an input not an output to the function.
 In a sense it just parameterizes the function.

 Variables like this are sometimes called "static" data, as opposed to "dynamic" data that can change depending on the inputs.
 We don't have to account for these in our derivations of the autodiff rules, and we should be careful to implement the functions in such a way that it is clear what data is static and what is dynamic.
-However, you always _can_ treat them as dynamic, and depending on the autodiff system it might be helpful to treat as many variables as possible as dynamic -- you never know what you might want to optimize.
+However, you always _can_ make them dynamic by treating them as additional arguments to the function and deriving autodiff rules for them as well.
+In general it might be helpful to treat as many variables as possible as dynamic -- you never know what you might want to optimize.

 For instance, if we have function representing a matrix-vector product $f(x) = A x$, then the matrix $A$ is static data and the Jacobian is $\partial_x f = A$.
 On the other hand, if we wrote the function as $f(A, x) = A x$, then both $A$ and $x$ are dynamic and the Jacobian has two parts: $\partial_x f = A$ and $\partial_A f = x$.